Allan-Binga/Modern-Hostel-Management-System/README.md

 2. **Feedback:**
      - Share your thoughts or request new features.

-3. **M-Pesa Integration:**
-     - Once you have a registered business account, we can enable this payment option.

 ---

 Thank you for choosing **Prestige Hostel Management System**!
 We’re here to make hostel management simple and efficient.
 _Questions?
 Reach out anytime!_